 Accessing the entire talent pool makes good business sense

-It’s likely you already employ someone with disability, with nearly 4.4 million people – one in five Australians – living with some form of disability.
-Up to 90 per cent of disability is invisible or hidden, so you may not be aware of the level of disability in your workplace.
+It’s likely you already employ someone living with disability, with nearly 4.4 million people – one in five Australians – living with some form of disability.
+Up to 90 percent are invisible or hidden, so you may not be aware of the level of people living with disability in your workplace.

-No two people will experience disability in the same way.
+No two people will experience living with a disability in the same way.
 The only thing that distinguishes them in the workplace is that they may need some form of modification or adjustment to help them do their job to the best of their ability.

 atWork Australia works with thousands of people every day to help overcome these barriers.
-We know that businesses who employ people with disability have access to the best talent pool possible, and reap the many benefits of employing a diverse workforce, to their productivity and their bottom line.
+We know that businesses who employ people living with disability have access to the best talent pool possible and reap the many benefits of employing a diverse workforce, to their productivity and their bottom line.

 “Hiring an individual with a disability, I have found is very refreshing in that we have candidates who come to us who are work-ready, they are very dedicated and they are absolutely keen to work.
 So there isn’t an issue with regards to reliability.
 So, I would recommend it to any organisation.”